mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### BrowserAction Popup Page

 The browserAction popup is a control panel to trigger "start monitoring" and "stop monitoring" extensions and helps to access the Activity Log page.
-It mostly communicates with the background page (backend part) to run its functionality.
+It mostly communicates with the background page (backend part) to run its functionalities.

 #### Activity Log Page - Tab